-Bitcoin transactions are irreversible and generally very fast.
-However, because the bitcoin verification process must share data regarding the transaction with the entire network, sometimes you'll wait minutes before a payment is completed.
+Bitcoin transactions are irreversible and generally fast, but not instantaneous like credit cards.
+Because the Bitcoin verification process must share data regarding the transaction with the entire network, sometimes you'll wait minutes before a payment is completed.

-Because there are no national regulations for bitcoins, you can transfer them into or out of any country and dodge the steep fees that other such services charge.
+A big advantage of Bitcoin is its lack of transaction fees.
+Because there are no national or international regulations for Bitcoin, you can transfer the virtual currency into or out of any country without the steep wire fees that banks and services like Western Union charge.
 And because the system has no governing authority, your account has no limits and can never be frozen.

-It's at this point that many people wonder about the legitimacy of bitcoins.
-How can a currency just appear overnight on the Internet and have actual value?
-Economists might offer a long, philosophical explanation about the history of money, but the short answer is this: All currencies have value only because people believe that they have value.
+It's at this point that many people wonder about the legitimacy of Bitcoin.
+How can a currency just appear overnight on the internet and have actual value?
+Economists might offer a long, philosophical explanation about the history of money, but the short answer is this: all currencies have value only because people believe that they have value.

 Bitcoin is no different in that regard.
 It's been embraced by libertarian-minded activists, financial speculators and people who simply no longer trust government-backed banking systems.
 These people trust the mathematics and encryption of the Bitcoin system, and their trust has proven contagious, lending even more legitimacy to this virtual currency.